vmware/terraform-provider-vcfa/website/docs/d/rights_bundle.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_rights_bundle"
 sidebar_current: "docs-vcfa-data-source-rights-bundle"
 description: |-
- Provides a VMware Cloud Foundation Automation Rights Bundle data source.
-This can be used to read Rights Bundles.
+  Provides a data source to read a Rights Bundle from VMware Cloud Foundation Automation.
 ---

 # vcfa\_rights\_bundle

-Provides a VMware Cloud Foundation Automation Rights Bundle data source.
-This can be used to read Rights Bundles.
+Provides a data source to read a Rights Bundle from VMware Cloud Foundation Automation.

+~> This data source can only be used by **System Administrators**

 ## Example Usage